 Utilities and tools comparison

 Google Chrome is the world’s most popular web browser nowadays.
-According to W3Counter, as of March 2022, it holds 64.9% of the web browser market share.
+According to W3Counter, as of November 2023, it holds 69.6% of the web browser market share worldwide.

 What are the 5 top browsers?

-The following graph shows the evolution of web browser usage from 2007 to 2021.
+The following graph by W3Counter shows the evolution of web browser usage from May 2007 to November 2023.

 What are the top browsers by region?